-The conclusion takes up the initially formulated research question, includes a critical reflection of the results, and summarizes the main outcomes of the work.
+The conclusion takes up the initially formulated research question which represents the central purpose/goal of your thesis, includes a critical reflection of its contents and results, and summarizes its main outcomes.
 Do not provide new data or facts in the conclusion.
 However, do not simply review the arguments stated before.
 The conclusion covers max. one and a half pages.